 Physical and verbal affection after the meal is done is a great way to praise your dingo for trusting you with its meal, communicate that feed time is now over, and it reinforces that the two of you are a unified team.

-Etiquette – Food dominance is a natural trait amongst all canids, as is snapping and gulping to quickly eat a meal.
+Etiquette – A level of resource guarding behaviour around food is a natural trait amongst all canids, as is snapping and gulping to quickly eat a meal.
 These behaviours may be acceptable in the wild, but it can be dangerous around people- especially when first introducing hand-feeding to an adult dingo.

 Dingoes have larger and sharper teeth than dogs of the same size, as well as bigger mouths and greater jaw pressure.
 This means that if a dingo nips or snaps, it can inflict more damage than your average Kelpie or a Border Collie.
 For this reason, it is important to train your dingo to have excellent food etiquette for both its long-term wellbeing and the safety of others.

-Hand-feeding from a young age teaches dingoes to work gently around the hands and fingers holding the food.
+Hand-feeding from a young age teaches dingoes patience around mealtimes and they learn to work gently around the hands and fingers holding the food.
 Requesting your dingo to sit before meal time and having them wait until you instruct them to eat develops self-control and calmness when food is offered.
-Snatching, gulping and general forms of food dominance should not be accepted or encouraged with people.
+Snatching, gulping and general forms of resource guarding should not be accepted or encouraged with people.
 Basic forms of verbal and physical praise/correction can aid in the right behaviours being developed, and the wrong behaviours being reduced.

-If a dingo is excessively food-dominant, a dog trainer specialising in dingo care should be consulted before attempting any training yourself.
+If a dingo is exhibiting excessive resource guarding behaviour, a dog trainer specialising in dingo care should be consulted before attempting any training yourself.

 In summary, tucker time with your dingo should be something that is looked upon as an opportunity to share love, affection and care.
 Enjoy this important time with your dingo and be sure to reward them for behaving well.